Once you spot one Colorado potato beetle, there could be more hiding in your garden. These beetles are known simply as potato bugs.

 13. Neem Oil

-This oil is an extract from neem seed.
-It is a great organic potato beetle control home remedy.
+This oil is an extract from neem seeds.
+It is an excellent home remedy for organic potato beetle control.

-You can also make your own neem oil insecticidal spray by combining 2 tablespoons of pure neem oil with a gallon of water.
-Add 2 tablespoons of liquid soap to the mixture and then spray it on the insects wherever you find them.
+You can also make your insecticide spray by mixing 2 tablespoons of pure neem oil with 1 gallon of water.
+Add 2 tablespoons of liquid soap to the mixture, then spray it on the insects wherever you find them.

-This natural Colorado potato bug spray will kill these bugs and their eggs if sprayed directly on them.
+If sprayed directly, this natural Colorado potato bug spray will kill the bugs and their eggs.

 Takeaway

-All of the control methods mentioned above are safe to be used in organic agriculture as a whole.
+All of the Colorado potato beetle control methods mentioned above are safe for use in organic agriculture.
 The majority of these natural remedies are as eco-friendly as you can ask for.

 Add comment